hashicorp/vault/ui/README.md

 Hello and thank you for contributing to the Vault UI!
 Below is a list of patterns we follow on the UI team to keep in mind when contributing to the UI codebase.
 This is an ever-evolving process, so we welcome any comments, questions or general feedback.

-> **Remember** prefixing your branch name with `ui/` will run UI tests.
+> **Remember** prefixing your branch name with `ui/` will run UI tests and skip the go tests.
 If your PR includes backend changes, _do not_ prefix your branch, instead add the `ui` label on github.
 This will trigger the UI test suite to run, in addition to the backend Go tests.

 - [routing](docs/routing.md)
 - [serializers/adapters](docs/serializers-adapters.md)